Sarah J. Arendt

 - Tenth Circuit Court of Appeal, 2017

 Sarah Arendt has represented thousands of employees in class, collective, and individual actions to recover unpaid minimum wages, overtime compensation, and other owed wages and penalties.
-She has recovered over $7 million in owed wages for her clients.
 A federal court has called Sarah a “highly respected and experienced lawyer” in wage and hour law.

 Sarah takes on wage theft in all its forms – she has represented federal employees seeking owed overtime and night pay from the U.S. Government, inside sales representatives who were misclassified as managers by their tech firm and big-box employers, and tipped workers who were not paid the minimum wage by restaurant franchises across the country.
 Sarah has also recovered unpaid wages and overtime compensation for home health and companion care workers, including those who work 24-hour shifts in the homes of their employer’s clients.